Vehicle Control for Supervisors

 Emergency stopping: Practice stopping the car with the parking brake (if your vehicle’s parking brake is located between the seats).
 This can be dangerous, even at low speeds, and should only be used as a last resort.

 Driving has changed

 Chances are, today’s cars are not the same as they were when you learned to drive.
 To teach your teen effectively, you need to know about a few important recent changes in how cars work, how we drive, and how driving is taught.

 Anti-lock Brake System (ABS): Most newer cars offer ABS as either standard or optional equipment.
 ABS is a dramatic safety improvement that works by letting the tires rotate, rather than lock up, when the brake is engaged.
 This allows drivers to turn the car in an emergency stop.
 ABS should be used with firm, continuous pressure.
 The brakes may shake and grind when applied, which often concerns users – but this is a normal function of ABS.
 To find out if your car has ABS, check the instrument panel after you turn on the ignition or read the owner’s manual.

 Note: When driving a car without ABS, the old rules still apply.
 Don’t “slam” the brakes.
 Rather, press the brake pedal firmly.
 The intention is to stop quickly, but also to avoid locking the brakes and skidding.
 Skidding causes a loss of control and requires more distance to stop.

 Air bags: Air bags are designed to work with seat belts, which must be worn for the air bags to be effective.
 Since air bags deploy out of the wheel on impact, it’s important to keep your hands and arms clear.

 Steering wheel hand position: Most of us were taught to position our hands at 10 and 2 o’clock on the steering wheel.
-It’s now suggested that you hold the wheel at 9 and 3 o’clock.
+It’s now suggested that you hold the wheel at 9 and 3 or 8 and 4 o’clock.
 This gives you better vehicle control.